hop-protocol/docs/thegraph-subgraphs.md

 **L1->L2**

-Use L1 mainnet subgraph for these queries (the L1 subgraph is the origin chain)&#x20;
+Use L1 mainnet subgraph for these queries (the L1 subgraph is the origin chain)

 ```graphql
 {